Aliases for ACOX1 Gene

 GeneCards Summary for ACOX1 Gene

-ACOX1 (Acyl-CoA Oxidase 1, Palmitoyl) is a Protein Coding gene.
-Diseases associated with ACOX1 include peroxisomal acyl-coa oxidase deficiency and d-bifunctional protein deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor binding and flavin adenine dinucleotide binding.
-An important paralog of this gene is ACOX3.
+ACOX1 (Acyl-CoA Oxidase 1) is a Protein Coding gene.
+Diseases associated with ACOX1 include Peroxisomal Acyl-Coa Oxidase Deficiency and Adrenoleukodystrophy.
+Among its related pathways are Linoleic acid metabolism and beta-Alanine metabolism (KEGG).
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein N-terminus binding.
+An important paralog of this gene is ACOX2.